 2. Know the skills/tasks you’re looking for

 If you’re a technology expert and already know the type of Zapier assistance you’re looking for, you can move onto the next step.
-But chances are, most people who are hiring Zapier consultants are doing so because they don’t fully understand its capabilities.
+But chances are, most people who are hiring Zapier consultants are doing so because they don’t fully understand its capabilities or have run into problems.
 As mentioned before, Zapier is an incredibly robust tool, so it can be hard for beginners to understand exactly what programmatic skills you’re looking for in a candidate.
 You can do plenty of research on your own, but at a point, Zapier might get too confusing.

 If you don’t feel comfortable with the technical terminology, leave it out of the equation.
 It’s okay to leave these components to the actual experts.
 Don’t plan on listing off programming language and other technical terms without knowing exactly what they mean.
 Provide the business requirements and what you generally want to get out of Zapier.